Indigenous leaders fight for child benefits

 » Michele LeTourneau covers Indigenous matters for The Brandon Sun under the Local Journalism Initiative, a federally funded program that supports the creation of original civic journalism.

-Updated on Wednesday, April 15, 2020 at 10:39 AM CDT: A previous version of this story's headline had mistakenly separated "Indigenous" and "Métis" as different entities, even though the word Indigenous encompasses all First Nation, Inuit, and Métis people.
+Updated on Wednesday, April 15, 2020 10:39 AM CDT: A previous version of this story's headline had mistakenly separated "Indigenous" and "Métis" as different entities, even though the word Indigenous encompasses all First Nation, Inuit, and Métis people.
 The headline has been changed to reflect this.